 Our Equality, Diversity and Inclusivity committee is representative of various areas of work and responsibility in the Archaeology Department.
 We are active in supporting an inclusive community and in aware-ness raising activities, as well as advocating on EDI issues and influencing policy throughout the University.

 Find out more about EDI activities on our Department News and Events pages.

-We are actively working in Archaeology to decolonise our curriculum and have set up a Decolonising Group to which all staff and students are invited to participate.
+We are actively working in Archaeology to democratise our curriculum and have set up a voluntary working group to which all staff and students are invited to participate.
 We are working with the university’s Decolonising the Curriculum initiative, internships programme and with other initiatives in the discipline more broadly.